EARTH DAY: FALLEN FRUIT LAUNCHES THEIR WORLDWIDE PUBLIC ARTWORK,

 The ENDLESS ORCHARD is a sustainable, edible, living artwork, fruit trees planted, cared for, and mapped by the public for everyone to share.
 Members of the public are invited to co-create ENDLESS ORCHARD by mapping existing public fruit trees or planting new ones in front of homes, schools, churches, or businesses.
 These fruit trees are planted along sidewalks and interstitial urban spaces, allowing us to explore and enjoy our cities in a new way.
 “The project is co-created by everyone who participates,” Together, we will make the largest and most generous collaborative public artwork in the world.
 Endless Orchard is an invitation to share and create more goodwill in our neighborhoods, cities, and planet.

 ENDLESS ORCHARD is a social mapping platform that exists simultaneously in the digital and real world.
 Code Rodeo has partnered with Fallen Fruit to design and develop the Endless Orchard website (endlessorchard.com) and mobile app which will be free to use and download.
-They’ve also set up their on social media pages, including Instagram and Facebook, so people can follow any updates going on.
+Representatives from Code Rodeo and Fallen Fruit used a number of different website builders before they settled on a final design.
+We are sure you will agree, the final website is well worth the wait.
+They’ve also set up their own social media pages, including Instagram and Facebook, so people can follow any updates going on.
 And anyone can even share their fruit tree updates, as well as use the hash tag to be mentioned on the Endless Orchard page – this is sure to get you some free instagram followers in the process too.
+Using social media to further enhance their brand will be vital to their success as many people will be able to continuously follow their journey.
+It may not be long until they decide to set up their own YouTube channel which could then result in further YouTube Likes that could help to promote their brand further.
+This could do wonders for their cause and what they are trying to do.
 Anyone anywhere with access to a computer or smartphone can plant a fruit tree in front along the margins of public space of their property and map it on the Endless Orchard.
 With everyone who participates, the orchard grows larger and is shared with more people.
 Participants can share their backyard fruit and map trees that exist in public space in their neighborhoods.
 Fruit trees can be planted in collaboration with cities in public spaces and parks.
 Street side plantings delineate trails that connect neighborhoods- including urban food deserts to create access to fresh healthy fruit.

 Fruit is a resource that could be commonly shared.
 “Wouldn’t it be amazing if you could just walk outside your door and grab an apple instead of going to the grocery store,” said Burns.
 “Over time the trees will become well-picked and openly used by residents and passersby – a living symbol of sharing, and a communal public resource.”
 “We can make our cities like community gardens.” says Young.